-Indicators (KPIs) Section Page A. Environment A1.
-Emissions General disclosure Environmental Protection 27 KPI A1.1 The types of emissions and respective emissions data Environmental Protection - Energy Conservation 28 KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions and, where appropriate, intensity 28 KPI A1.3 Total hazardous waste produced and, where appropriate, intensity Environmental Protection - Waste Management 28 KPI A1.4 Total non-hazardous waste produced and, where appropriate, intensity 28 KPI A1.5 Description of emission target(s) set and steps taken to achieve them 28 KPI A1.6 Description of how hazardous and on-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them 28 A2.
-Use of Resources General disclosure Environmental Protection 27 KPI A2.1 Direct and/or indirect energy consumption by type in total and intensity 28 KPI A2.2 Water consumption in total and intensity Environmental Protection - Energy Conservation 28 KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them 28 KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them 28 KPI A2.5 Total packaging material used for finished products and, if applicable, with reference to per unit produced Not applicable N/A
+Indicators (KPIs) Section Page A2.
+Use of Resources 20 General disclosure B: Environmental Protection 30 KPI A2.1 Direct and/or indirect energy consumption by type in total and intensity 30 KPI A2.2 Water consumption in total and intensity Environmental Protection - Energy Conservation 30 KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them 30 KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them 30 KPI A2.5 Total packaging material used for finished products and, if applicable, with reference to per unit produced N/A A3.
+The Environment and N Resources General Disclosure Environmental Protection - Green operation 31 KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them 31 A4.
+Climate Change General disclosure Environmental Protection - Climate change 32 KPI A4.1 Description of the significant climate-related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them 32